 Frequently Asked Questions (FAQs)

-If you have made this delicious zucchini boats vegetarian recipe, please take a moment to leave a comment and /or a rating below.
+If you have made these delicious vegetarian zucchini boats, please take a moment to leave a comment and a rating below.
 This will make me super happy and motivate me to create more good content for you! xx Padma

 - 1 Large Rice Pot